 Ah!
 Little Brunette, Ah!
 You're killing me!"

-In addition to his work as an anthologist, Ballard sometimes supplements verses, selects those that seem most relevant, adds an extra voice here, a missing bass there, etc. The prolific editor and arranger finishes by consecrating these tunes, whose success was not new, and renews their craze among a nobility obviously in need of simplicity and authenticity.
+In addition to his work as an anthologist, Ballard sometimes substituted verses, selecting those he felt were most relevant, adding an extra voice here, a missing continuo bass there, etc. The prolific editor and arranger finished by consecrating these tunes, whose success was not new, and renewed their popularity with a nobility clearly in need of simplicity and authenticity.

-The use of the term Brunette This was soon to become commonplace and many composers tried their hand at the genre, sometimes using existing texts or poems.
+The use of the term Brunette quickly became commonplace, and many composers tried their hand at the genre, sometimes using existing texts or poems.

-The directory, a "sub-family" of the Serious Air who dethroned l'Air de Cour in the mid-17th century and in opposition to the Airs à BoireIt also distinguished itself as a first-rate teaching material for the learning of singing and other melodic instruments, in the same way that contemporary music is used as a learning tool in our time.
+The directory, a "sub-family" of the Serious Air who dethroned l'Air de Cour in the mid-seventeenth century and in opposition to the Airs à BoireIt also stood out as a first-rate teaching aid for learning to sing or play other melodic instruments, in the same way that contemporary music is used as a learning tool today.

-Thus, these tunes became an integral part of the daily life of aristocrats and their musical practice.
-Their archaic forms, particularly in terms of the Arcadian subjects they propose, never tire of delighting high society - despite being strongly questioned by philosophers such as Voltaire, d?Alembert and Diderot - to such an extent that some of them have even become part of the repertoire of traditional French songs and still inspire artists of our time, as is the case for Where are you allées, covered by Nana Mouskouri in 1978.
+As a result, these airs became an integral part of aristocrats' daily lives and their musical practice.
+Their archaic forms and Arcadian themes never ceased to delight high society - despite being vigorously challenged by philosophers such as Voltaire, d'Alembert and Diderot - to such an extent that some of them even found their way into the repertoire of traditional French songs, and still inspire artists today, as is the case for Where are you allées, covered by Nana Mouskouri in 1978.

-The Brunettes take us into a pastoral and bucolic world where shepherds and shepherdesses, sometimes mythological, sometimes tellurian, frolic carefree.
-Their lasting success shows the taste of the upper classes for this mythical pastoral universe, of which L'Astrée (published from 1607 to 1627), a pastoral novel by Honoré D'urfé with an undeniable influence on literature and the music that followed, was certainly the precursor.
+The Brunettes take us into a pastoral and bucolic world where shepherds and shepherdesses, sometimes mythological, sometimes tellurian, frolic with carefree abandon.
+Their enduring success reflects the taste of the upper classes for this mythologised pastoral world, of which L'Astrée (published between 1607 and 1627), a sweeping pastoral novel by Honoré D'urfé that had an undeniable influence on literature and the music that followed, was certainly the precursor.

-Tircis, a shepherd from Greek mythology, especially Virgil, is often encountered - a major reference point for the intellectual elite of the time - and represents the charming and valiant shepherd in Baroque pastoral literature.
-However, the latter is frequently substituted by Colin, his "popular" counterpart, who is sometimes saucy or simple.
-The former sings of his love for beautiful and wise Philis, Iris or Cloris, all of whom are also mythological characters, nymphs or shepherdesses, while the latter, whose morals are sometimes dubious, allows himself to be seduced by Nanette, Lisette or Margot, without fuss, sometimes more affectionately known as "Margoton".
+We often meet Tircis, the shepherd from Greek mythology, particularly Virgil's - a dominant reference point among the intellectual elite of the time - who represents the charming and valiant Shepherd in Baroque pastoral literature.
+But the latter is frequently substituted by Colin, his "popular" counterpart, who is sometimes saucy or simple.
+The former sings of his love for the beautiful and wise Philis, Iris or Cloris, all of whom are also mythological characters, nymphs or shepherdesses, while the latter, whose morals are sometimes questionable, allows himself to be seduced by Nanette, Lisette or Margot, all of whom are without fuss and sometimes more affectionately nicknamed "Margoton".

-This inappropriate use of the pastoral world was already mocked by Molière in 1670 in one of the first scenes of Bourgeois GentilhommeIn this book, the Master of Dancing explains to Monsieur de Jourdain that: "When you have people to make speak in music, it is necessary, for the sake of verisimilitude, to give them a sheepfold.
-Singing has always been assigned to Shepherds; and it is hardly natural in Dialogue, that Princes, or Bourgeois, should sing their passions.
+This inappropriate use of the pastoral world was already mocked by Molière in 1670, in one of the first scenes of Bourgeois Gentilhommeor the Master of Dancing explains to Monsieur de Jourdain that: "When you have People to make speak in Music, it is necessary, for the sake of verisimilitude, to give in the Sheepfold.
+Singing has always been assigned to Shepherds; and it is hardly natural in Dialogue for Princes or Bourgeois to sing their passions".

-Everything is said in this tirade which sums up the French Baroque spirit and which is illustrated through two types of Brunettes One is filled with mythical characters and Arcadian shepherds, the other with earthly shepherds, real and fleshy villagers.
-The latter are in fact the prism of a dichotomy that deeply inhabits the collective thought of the time.
+Everything is said in this tirade, which sums up the French Baroque spirit in two ways Brunettes One is filled with mythical characters and Arcadian shepherds, while the other features earthly shepherds, real, fleshy villagers.
+The latter are in fact the prism of a dichotomy that runs deep in the collective thinking of the time.

-In one, the aristocracy can safely and modestly embody an idealized character, a other self He is not identified with it, but evolves in a phantasmagorical sheepfold, which allows him to express his passions and feelings in a convenient way.
+In one, the aristocracy can safely and modestly embody an idealised character, a other self without identifying with it, evolving in a fantasised sheepfold that allows it to conveniently express its passions and feelings.

-In the other, the decadence of a society sheltered from material need but entangled in social codes where human emotions are constantly muzzled and camouflaged, and where the wealthy, perhaps out of weariness of his condition, runs out of steam of his own paradigms and feels the need to imagine himself, or even to disguise himself, as a Shepherd of the people, a simple villager, to whom he attributes the freedom - secretly envied - to indulge his affections without restraint.
+In the other, we see the decadence of a society sheltered from material need but entangled in social codes where human emotions are constantly muzzled and camouflaged, and where the well-to-do, perhaps out of weariness of his condition, runs out of steam with his own paradigms and feels the need to imagine himself, or even to disguise himself, as a Shepherd of the people, a simple villager, to whom he attributes the - secretly envied - freedom to indulge his affections without restraint.

-But this is a digression, let's get back to the point?
+But that's a digression, so let's get back to business...

 Prior to Ballard's publications, the Brunettes were presented in their simple forms.
-It was the publisher who first added double - He rearranged a multitude of tunes, and many of his contemporaries followed suit, by complexifying the original melody to avoid repetition.
+It was the publisher who was the first to add double - complexification of the original melody to avoid repetition - and rearranged a multitude of tunes, as did many of his contemporaries.

-Without claiming to equal the talent of these outstanding composers and arrangers who proposed for their century an "update" of these tunes, in phase with the tastes of the society of the time, we too have tried to appropriate this repertoire in order to inscribe it in our time and our reality with the same processes of arrangement.
+Without claiming to match the talent of these outstanding composers and arrangers, who proposed an 'update' of these tunes for their century, in tune with the tastes of the society of the time, we too have sought to make this repertoire our own, using the same arrangement techniques to bring it into our own time and reality.

-For these age-old songs, which were already ancient at the dawn of the 18th century, have a timeless character within them, and the emotions they convey, sometimes half-heartedly, sometimes in full voice, still reach our hearts today.
+For these centuries-old songs, which were already ancient at the dawn of the 18th century, have a timeless quality about them, and the emotions they convey, sometimes half-spoken, sometimes in full voice, are still close to our hearts today.

 [/et_pb_text][et_pb_code _builder_version="4.20.4″ _module_preset="default " global_colors_info="{}"][/et_pb_code][/et_pb_column][/et_pb_row][/et_pb_section][et_pb_section fb_built="1″ _builder_version="4.16″ _module_preset="default " custom_margin="||-28px||| " custom_padding="0px||||| " global_colors_info="{} "][et_pb_row column_structure="2_5,3_5″ _builder_version="4.17.2″ _module_preset="default " custom_padding="||0px||| " global_colors_info="{} "][et_pb_column type="2_5″ _builder_version="4.17.2″ _module_preset="default " global_colors_info="{} "][et_pb_text _builder_version="4.20.4″ _module_preset="default " global_colors_info="{} "]